 - 7.1.
-The meeting will be chaired by the Clinical and Care Professional Lead with responsibility for public engagement, and the deputy chair will be the ICB NED for engagement. - 7.2.
+The meeting will be chaired by the Clinical and Care Professional Lead with responsibility for public engagement, and the deputy chair will be the ICB NED for engagement, and the deputy chair will be the Joint Chief Medical Officer. - 7.2.
 At any meeting of the committee the Chair or Deputy Chair if present shall preside. - 7.3.
 If the presiding Chair is temporarily absent on the grounds of conflict of interest, then a person chosen by the committee members shall preside.